-- You become ill
+- you become ill

-- You become dehydrated (for instance due to persistent of severe diarrhea or recurrent vomiting
+- you become dehydrated (for instance due to persistent or severe diarrhoea or recurrent vomiting)

-- You are injured
+- · you are injured

-- You have a fever
+- you have a fever

-- You have a serious infection such as influenza, respiratory tract infection or urinary tract infection
+- you have a serious infection such an influenza, respiratory tract infection or urinary tract infection

-- You are having major surgery
+- you are having major surgery

-- You have an examination such as an X-ray or a scan requiring an injection of an iodinated contract agent (dye)
+- you are having an examination such as an X-ray or a scan requiring an injection of an iodinated contrast agent (dye)

 Your blood glucose may become difficult to control at these times.
 You may also be more at risk of developing a serious condition called lactic acidosis.
-At these times, your doctor may replace METFROMIN AN with insulin.
+At these times, your doctor may replace AURO-METFORMIN with insulin

 Visit your doctor regularly for check ups.

-Your doctor may want to perform blood tests to check your kidneys, liver, heart and vitamin $B{12}$ level while you are taking METFORMIN AN.
+Your doctor may want to perform blood tests to check your kidneys, liver, heart and vitamin B12 level while you are taking AURO-METFORMIN.